Complete Guide to an Online Engineering Degree

 For people who love figuring out how things work, an online engineering degree can be a great fit.
 Accredited online engineering degrees are available in a variety of disciplines, including biomedical, civil, computer, electrical and mechanical engineering.
 They are also available at all levels, from certificate through doctoral.
 Non-engineers can use distance-learning engineering programs to prepare for the field in a more flexible school environment.
 Current engineers can use these online programs to further their training while continuing to work.

 Accreditation is extremely important for online engineering degrees.
 The Accreditation Board for Engineering and Technology (ABET) is the most important programmatic accrediting board for engineering programs; most states require ABET accreditation before one can practice engineering and earn an engineering license.
 Without ABET recognition, engineering graduates are unlikely to find employment or be accepted to graduate school.
 In general, attending an accredited college will ensure that you received a quality education, that your credits will transfer to other schools, and that employers will recognize your degree.
 Read More

-Comprehensive List of Online Colleges & Universities for a Engineering Degree
+Comprehensive List of Colleges & Universities for an Online Engineering Degree

 Overview of Available Online Engineering Degrees

 Undergraduate certificates and associate degrees in engineering are concentrated in engineering technology areas, which focuses on the testing and design of engineering components and prepares graduates to become engineering technicians.
 For example, an associate degree in electronics engineering technology would prepare grads to read and draw blueprints of electronics components, test these components, and install them.